magebitcom/magento-toolbox/README.md

 ---
 ![magebit (1)](https://github.com/user-attachments/assets/cdc904ce-e839-40a0-a86f-792f7ab7961f)

-*Have questions or need help?
-Contact us at info@magebit.com*
+*Developed by Magebit.
+Have questions or need help?
+Contact us at info@magebit.com or on our [website](https://magebit.com/contact).*